ant358/ml-ops-template/README.md

 ## Run the docker image locally
 Check that you can connect to the API at http://localhost:8000/docs or the endpoints directly from a terminal using curl http://localhost:8000/get_random_wiki_page

+## setup the environment variables
+add any the environment variables to the .env file add the .env file to the .gitignore file if it contains sensitive information create a container name to use when running the docker image as part of a network so that it can be identified in the logs